yukisato/roadmap-caching-server/README.md

 - [ ] `run()` starts the proxy server or clear the cache depending on the command line arguments
   - [ ] it starts the proxycvzz server when `--port` and `--origin` options are passed
   - [ ] it clears the cache when the `--clear-cache` option is passed
-- [ ] `retrieveURI()` fetches the URI and return the response
+- [ ] `retrieveUrl()` fetches the given URL and return the response

-  - [ ] when the URI is in the cache, return the cache
+  - [ ] when the path in the URL is in the cache, return the cache
-  - [ ] when the URI is not in the cache, it fetches and returns the fresh data from the URI
+  - [ ] when the path in the URL is not in the cache, it fetches and returns the fresh data from the URL

 - [x] `connect()` connects to the DB
   - [x] it returns the same instance when it is called twice because it is a singleton
 - [x] `initDb()` creates tables
   - [x] it creates a cache table
-- [x] `getCache()` gets the cache for the given URI
+- [x] `getCache()` gets the cache for the given path
-  - [x] when there is a record with the provided URI in the DB
+  - [x] when there is a record with the provided path in the DB
-    - [x] it returns the cache when the URI is in the cache
+    - [x] it returns the cache when the path is in the cache
-  - [x] when there is no record that matches the provided URI in the DB
+  - [x] when there is no record that matches the provided path in the DB
-    - [x] it returns `null` when the URI is not in the cache
+    - [x] it returns `null` when the path is not in the cache
 - [x] `storeCache()` stores the data in the DB

   - [x] it stores the data in the DB